 According to data gathered by PayScale and GlassDoor, the average salary for a CPA in the United States is anywhere between $64,000 and $67,000 a year.
 All things considered, this is a comfortable and livable income for many individuals, but there’s definitely room for improvement.
 Many accounting professionals who want to increase their paychecks will pursue more education and advancement in their chosen careers, which is an excellent and highly recommended method of doing so.

 But what if you wanted to try something different?
 Maybe you’re sick of school, you want to make a difference in the world, or you simply feel as though you have other talents and interests that you wish to harness.
 In these cases, why not try looking for a unique and rewarding accounting side hustle?

 I found myself in a similar situation not too long ago.
 Even though I had a rewarding career as a CPA, I wanted to pursue other interests as well.
 That’s when I started Crush the CPA and started my own side hustle as a web entrepreneur.

 If you’re interested in shaking things up as well, consider some of these viable secondary careers and income sources that are perfect for CPAs and other accounting professionals!

-This first side hustle has the most direct connection to a CPA’s main career.
+This first accounting side hustle has the most direct connection to a CPA’s main career.
 In fact, it’s not uncommon to find this kind of business opportunity simply falling in your lap while working as a professional accountant for a major business firm.
-I’ve heard stories of CPAs being recommended by their employers for consulting gigs at other companies, as well as having friends and family refer them clients for individual bookkeeping.
+I’ve heard stories of CPAs being recommended by their employers as accounting consultants at other companies, as well as having friends and family refer them to clients for individual bookkeeping.

-With tax deadlines just around the corner, this is the best time of the year to pursue bookkeeping as a side hustle.
+With tax deadlines just around the corner, this is the best time of the year to pursue bookkeeping as an accounting side hustle.
 However, there are two hurdles you need to consider with this source of income.